awsdocs/amazon-s3-developer-guide/doc_source/enable-logging-programming.md

 ## Example: AWS SDK for \.NET<a name="enable-logging-dotnetsdk-exmaple"></a>

 The following C\# example enables logging on a bucket\.
 You need to create two buckets, a source bucket and a target bucket\.
 The example first grants the Log Delivery group the necessary permission to write logs to the target bucket and then enables logging on the source bucket\.
-For more information, see [Enabling Logging Programmatically](#enable-logging-programming)\.
+For more information, see [Enabling logging programmatically](#enable-logging-programming)\.
 For instructions on how to create and test a working sample, see [Running the Amazon S3 \.NET Code Examples](UsingTheMPDotNetAPI.md#TestingDotNetApiSamples)\.

 **Example**